vmware-archive/cf-cassandra-spring-example-app/README.md

 ## Usage

-You can now read, write and delete records by GETting, POSTing and DELETEing to `/table/key`.
-Be sure to create the table, first.
-In the example below, we create a table named `entries`, add a key/value pair named `foo` with a value of `bar`, and retrieve the value back from `foo`.
+You can now read, write and delete "users" by GETting, POSTing and DELETEing to `/users`.

 ```
 $ curl -X GET  http://cassandra-example-app.example.com/users